-1. Hours of Work
+Hours of Work

-- a.
-Standard business hours are 8:30 a.m. to 4:30 p.m., Monday to Friday. - b.
-Overtime entitlement for each position is specified in the non-union position grid kept by Human Resources. - c.
-Employees may arrange alternate work arrangements with their supervisor in accordance with the Adjusted Work Arrangements Policy. - d.
-It is understood that the Town has the right to modify work schedules in accordance with the provisions of the Employment Standards Act, as amended and at such times as is necessary for the efficient operation of the department. - e.
-Employees will receive reasonable advance notice of a change in hours of work. - f.
-An employee will not work more than five consecutive hours without receiving at least a one-half hour eating period. - g.
-In each 7 hour working day an employee shall be entitled to, at such times as may be designated by their Supervisor, the following breaks: - i) Two paid 15-minute rest periods - ii) An unpaid half hour or one hour eating period
+- Standard business hours are 8:30 a.m. to 4:30 p.m., Monday to Friday. - Overtime entitlement for each full-time position is specified in the non-union position grid kept by Human Resources. - Employees may arrange alternate work arrangements with their supervisor in accordance with our corporate business hours: - i.
+Town Hall is open to the Public: Monday to Friday 8:30 4:30 - iii.
+Adjusted Work Arrangement Hours: Monday to Friday 7:30 am 5:30 pm - iv.ii.
+Schedule E Adjusted Work Arrangements Policy. - It is understood that the Town has the right to modify work schedules in accordance with the provisions of the Employment Standards Act, as amended and at such times as is necessary for the efficient operation of the department. - Employees will receive reasonable advance notice of a change in hours of work.

+- An employee will not work more than five consecutive hours without receiving at least a one-half hour eating period. - In each 7-hour working day an employee shall be entitled to, at such times as may be designated by their Supervisor, the following breaks: - i.
+Two paid 15-minute rest periods - ii.
+An unpaid half hour or one hour eating period